LNshuti/saas-winners/README.md

 # [venture-unicorns](https://leoncensh-networkx-saas.hf.space/)

-## Network analysis of Venture-backed Unicorns using CBInsights data
+## Network analysis of venture-backed unicorns using CB Insights data

 ## Data as of 09/21/2024